The connection between the gut and brain offers clues to improved management of mental health and mood disorders.

 If you’re like me, the concept of “postbiotics” is easier to understand and wrap your head around.

-Postbiotic compounds can be antimicrobial, prebiotic, anti-inflammatory, immune-modulating, and they can also be hormonally active.
+Postbiotic compounds can be antimicrobial, prebiotic, anti-inflammatory, immune-modulating, and hormonally active.
 Many of your neurotransmitters are actually produced in the gut – and communicate to the brain and surrounding body via the bloodstream.
+Although, they can travel back and forth along nerve pathways too.

 As a result – healthy bacteria in the gut help regulate inflammation, brain function, nerve health, appetite, and more.